-Looking to NANA: Touch-screen technology to address malnutrition in older adultsNovember 8th, 2012 in Health
+Looking to NANA: Touch-screen technology to address malnutrition in older adultsNovember 8, 2012 in Medicine & Health / Health

 A touch-screen computer to help detect malnutrition in older adults has been created by a team of researchers led by the University of St Andrews.